Valyo95/card-cost-service/Readme.md

 #### Implementation

-The **Card Cost Service** takes a PAN, extracts the BIN number, calls the public [Binlist API](https://binlist.net/) to get the Bin information result and calculates the clearing cost of the card.
+The **Card Cost Service** takes a PAN, extracts the BIN number, calls the public [Binlist API](https://binlist.net/) to get the Bin information result and get's the card's origin country(alpha 2 iso code).

+Then it calculates the clearing cost of the card by simply looking in the DB to find the clearing cost of the PAN's country.
+If a **Country Clearing Cost** record is found then it returns it, otherwise it returns the default clearing cost value.

+In order to get the Bin Lookup Response schema I've used [jsonschema2pojo](http://www.jsonschema2pojo.org/) instead of manually creating the Java POJO classes.

 The card clearing cost calculation is depicted in the following diagram:
 ![card-cost-diagram](docs/card-cost-api.jpg)